drivendevelopment/easy-email-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The easy way to ensure your website's emails always get delivered to the inbox.
+The easy way to fix WordPress emails not sending or going to spam.
+Setup on only takes a few minutes.

 == Description ==

-Tired of your website's emails not getting delivered or going to spam?
-Use Easy Email to send your site's emails and never worry again if your emails are getting through.
-It only takes a few minutes to set up and there's no complicated email server settings to configure&mdash;simply install the plugin and we'll guide you through the rest.
+Are emails from your WordPress site not sending (or going to spam)?
+Use Easy Email and never worry again if your emails are getting through.
+It only takes a few minutes to set up and there's no complicated settings to configure&mdash;simply install the plugin and we'll guide you through the rest.

 = Features =
 * Set up in just a few minutes
-* Instantly fixes common email problems such as emails not sending or going to spam
+* Instantly fixes common WordPress email problems such as emails not sending or going to spam
+* Works with all popular plugins that need to send emails including Gravity Forms, Contact Form 7, WP Forms, Ninja Forms, WooCommerce, etc.
 * No SMTP server/account required
-* Works with all popular plugins that need to send emails including Gravity Forms, Contact Form 7, WP Forms, Ninja Forms, WooCommerce, etc.
+* No need to set up/configure SPF, DKIM, DMARC, etc.

 = How to Get Started =
 1. Install the Easy Email plugin